Model capabilities and runtimes are evolving rapidly (sometimes daily), so this article will be updated as time goes on.

 docker run -d <model-name-here>

 A great place to choose a model to use is from HuggingFace.
 Make sure to choose one that you can support with your device hardware.
 Unlike training models, inference can use either RAM or a GPU with vRAM.
-In either case, the basic equation for estimating is this:
+In either case, the simplified equation for estimating usage is this:

 RAM (bytes) = num_params × bytes_per_param